PRATAP-KUMAR/back-end-readme/MIT.md

-## Copyright 2021, PRATAP PANABAKA
+## Copyright 2021, Conor Joseph Follette, David Kasilia Mwanzia, Kwaleyela Musilizo Ikafa, PRATAP PANABAKA, William Raga

 Permission is hereby granted, free of charge, to any person obtaining a copy of this web app and associated documentation files, to deal in the web app without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web app, and to permit persons to whom the web app is furnished to do so, subject to the following conditions: